 We also need another sign to show that we are writing the new number that we got by adding.
 It is called the equal sign and it goes here.
 So now we have 1341 + 2435 = 3776.”

 Invite the children to put the quantity and symbols away.
 Then give them a new number.
-Three problems is a great start for the first time with this work.
+Completing three problems is a great start for the first time with this work.
 With each problem, withdraw more and more.